 How do you maintain boundaries within a community so interconnected?

 It's not uncommon for one of my clients to have some familiarity with others.
 But your confidentiality is of utmost importance.
 If there's something that feels uncomfortable we'll talk about it, but I won't be able to share information about any of my other clients, famous or not, past or present.

 Your information is safe with me.

 I also don't discuss my own personal connections, interests, desires, or activities with clients.
-If I show up at an event and a client is in attendance I will probably leave.
-I do this to maintain a professional relationship, instead of beginning a personal one (that could complicate our work together).
-I'd rather maintain extra distance than harm our work.
+If I show up at an event and a client is in attendance I'll probably leave.
+I do this to maintain a professional relationship, instead of beginning a personal one because that could complicate our work together and I'd rather maintain extra distance than harm our work.

 What if we stop working together?

 Your confidentiality is respected even if we stop working together.
 Once you become one of my clients you can always return to our work, so your information will wait in a secure vault if (until) you decide to return.

 50% of my clients return years after we resolve their initial concerns to talk about new things that arise because we've built a solid foundation of trust.